eschrock/paideia-scraper/README.md

 - `--debug`: Enable debug logging for detailed output
 - `--login-only`: Only perform login, then exit (useful for testing credentials)
-- `--all-elementary`: Scrape all elementary school classes (mutually exclusive with specific class names)
-- `--mock-students`: Use mock data instead of scraping real data (mutually exclusive with other scraping options)
+- `--mock TYPE`: Use mock data of specified type instead of scraping real data (mutually exclusive with other scraping options)
-- `classes`: Class names to scrape (required unless --login-only, --all-elementary, or --mock-students is specified)
+- `classes`: Class names to scrape (required unless --login-only or --mock is specified)

 ### Examples